-European Union (EU) Member States and the European Commission (EC) have recently taken a number of steps to ensure greater alignment of research and innovation with societal needs.
+European Union (EU) member states and the European Commission (EC) have taken a number of steps to ensure that research and innovation are more aligned with social needs.

 OVERVIEW OF THE FOSTER PROJECT

-The FOSTER initiative’s main activities centred on integrating OA, open data and open science principles and practices into research workflows by providing training for young researchers.
+The FOSTER project’s main activities centred on integrating OA, open data and open science principles and practices into research workflows by providing training for early career researchers.

-EIFL played a major role in FOSTER project training activities by -
+EIFL contributed to the FOSTER project by -

-- A dozen universities introduced accredited courses on open access, open data and open science for their students.
+- Stimulated over a dozen European universities to introduce accredited courses on open access, open data and open science for their students.
 Among the universities are two institutions from EIFL partner countries, Tartu University in Estonia and Kaunas Technical University in Lithuania.

-- FOSTER developed an open science taxonomy, defining and structuring the different components of open science to improve young researchers’ understanding of open science and its benefits.
-The resulting Open Science Taxonomy Tree - a diagrammatic representation of open science and its various components - has been used to structure the e-learning portal so that it is easy to navigate.
-The Open Science Taxonomy has been accepted by the research community (to find out more, see the Open Science Taxonomy tree in Knoth, Petr; Pontika, Nancy (2015): Open Science Taxonomy).
+- Developed an open science taxonomy, defining and structuring open science.
+The Open Science Taxonomy Tree (a diagrammatic representation of open science and its various components) was used to structure the FOSTER e-learning portal, and has been accepted by the research community.

 All project publications are available here.